How To Breathe Life Into Your

 Preparation and practice

-here is to carve out the time to plan your talk well in advance (the more
+carve out the time to plan your talk well in advance (the more important the

-important the talk, the farther in advance), and then practice it.
-The
+talk, the farther in advance), and then practice it.
+The best talks from

-best talks from the best speakers don't happen by accident; they are
+the best speakers don't happen by accident; they are prepared-and then

 -